NER 300 programme

 See this Q&A for further details of the projects chosen.

 The projects awarded funding are now moving towards implementation.
-They must reach their final investment decisions by December 2014, and enter into operation by December 2016.
+They must reach their final investment decisions by December 2016, and enter into operation by latest December 2018.

-The European Commission is responsible for the overall management and implementation of NER300.
-In this, the Commission draws on the unique expertise of the European Investment Bank (EIB) to evaluate proposals submitted by Member States, to sell NER allowances on its behalf, and to manage the revenues and the disbursement of funds to Member States during project implementation.
+The European Commission is responsible for the overall management and implementation of NER 300.
+In this, the Commission draws on the unique expertise of the European Investment Bank (EIB) to evaluate proposals submitted by Member States, to sell NER allowances on its behalf, and to manage the revenues and the payment of funds to Member States during project implementation.

 Reports on the sales of NER 300 allowances can be found under the Documentation tab above.